boruilin/Investigation-on-the-Relationship-Between-the-Number-of-Steps-and-Average-Rating-of-Recipes/README.md

   frameborder="0"
 ></iframe>

-The histogram belows shows the result of running the permutation 1000 times using the test statistic of KS stat
+The histogram belows shows the distribution results of running the permutation 1000 times using the test statistic of KS stat

+## Hypothesis Testing

+## Framing a Prediction Problem

+## Baseline Model

+## Final Model

+## Fairness Analysis